-According to tradition bigoli in salsa were consumed during Lent as a penitence dish, especially during Christmas Eve, Holy Friday and Wednesday of the Ashes or in the evening before the Venetian feast of July 19th (La Festa del Redentore) that commemorates the end of the devastating plague that wiped out a great part of the Venetian population in 1575.
+According to tradition bigoli in salsa were consumed during Lent as a penitence dish, especially during Christmas Eve, Holy Friday, and Wednesday of the Ashes or in the evening before the Venetian feast of July 19th (La Festa del Redentore) that commemorates the end of the devastating plague that wiped out a great part of the Venetian population in 1575.

 The eggs were added in the pasta mix in recent times.
-First the dough was kneaded and then left to rest for a couple of hours.
-It was then placed in the machine called “bigolaro“, which was maneuvered by hand and the thick bigoli came out of its “mouth”, almost like the minced meat at the butcher’s.
-They were then hanged on a wire to dry.
+First, the dough was kneaded and then left to rest for a couple of hours.
+It was then placed in the machine called “bigolaro“, which was maneuvered by hand and the thick bigoli came out of its “mouth”, almost like the minced meat at the butcher.
+They were then hung on a wire to dry.
 The traditional sauce for bigoli uses two main ingredients, anchovies and onions.
 The anchovy fillets are mashed in olive oil until a thick sauce is produced.
-It is then used to lightly fry the sliced onions, before it coats our delicious pasta.
-Venice on a plate.
+It is then used to lightly fry the sliced onions before it coats our delicious pasta.
+Venice is on a plate.

-For some of the best bigoli in Venice you should try La Rivista Restaurant.
+For some of the best bigoli in Venice, you should try La Rivista Restaurant.
 You are sure to be thrilled at the sight of Fortunato Depero’s superb painting “La Rivista”, exhibited in the dining hall From this project grew a concept, an inspiration: Futurism to furnish and fashion the idea of a restaurant in which the dishes are inspired by Venetian tradition.
 The details create a refined atmosphere of the environment in which the lamps remind us of the old Neapolitan coffee brewers, the tables are in blue Starlight marble, whilst the small ochre-yellow sofas have a retro feel.